davidosomething/16.davidosomething.com/md/_posts/linux-lenovo-thinkpad-w510.md

 ---
-title:      Linux on the Lenovo ThinkPad W510
+title: "Linux on the Lenovo ThinkPad W510"
-subheader:  A post on this laptop's configuration and use.
+subheader: "A post on this laptop's configuration and use."
-datePublished:     2014-05-01T22:15:13+00:00
+datePublished: "2014-05-01T22:15:13+00:00"
 tags:
   - cinnamon
   - Linux
   - mint
   - thinkpad
   - w510
-hero:
 slug: linux-lenovo-thinkpad-w510
 ---